 - 3. Beginning with the School Year 2023-2024, the CCR Standard adopted by the Maryland State Board of Education on January 23, 2024 has been in effect and may be used by students to indicate that they have met the CCR Standard.
 Under the current CCR Standard, a student will be designated as "College and Career Ready" if they meet or exceed at either one of the two options below: - a.
 Option 1: Students can meet the CCR Standard by demonstrating both Academic Success and Math Mastery. - i.
 Academic Success is achieved by earning a High School Grade Point Average (GPA) of 3.00 or higher.
-AND - Math Mastery may be achieved by either earning a final course grade of A, B, or C in Algebra I, OR alternatively by scoring Proficient or above on the Algebra I MCAP assessment. - b.
+AND - ii.
+Math Mastery may be achieved by either earning a final course grade of A, B, or C in Algebra I, OR alternatively by scoring Proficient or above on the Algebra I MCAP assessment. - b.
 Option 2: Students can meet the CCR Standard by scoring Proficient or above on BOTH the English 10 MCAP assessment AND the Algebra I MCAP assessment. - 4.
 Beginning with the graduating class of 2030-2031 (students in grade 9 or below in school year 2027-2028), the Math Mastery option of the College and Career Readiness standard shall be updated to define math mastery as one or more of the following achievements: - a.
 Earning a final course grade of A, B, or C in both Integrated Algebra 1 AND Integrated Algebra 2; OR - b.
-Scoring Proficient or above on the Integrated Algebra statewide assessment; OR - c.
-Earning a final course grade of A, B, or C in an Advanced Mathematics Pathways course in which Integrated Algebra is a prerequisite. - Starting in School Year 2025-2026, students may also meet the CCR Standard by meeting at least one of the following Alternative CCR Measures the below options: - a.
-Earn a one-year-core content High School Grade Point Average (GPA) of 3.00 or higher in their 11th grade or 12th grade year.
+Scoring Proficient or above on the Integrated Algebra statewide assessment; OR - Earning a final course grade of A, B, or C in an Advanced Mathematics Pathways course in which Integrated Algebra is a prerequisite. - 5.
+Starting in School Year 2025-2026, students may also meet the CCR Standard by meeting at least one of the following Alternative CCR Measures the below options: - a.
+Earn a one-year core-content High School Grade Point Average (GPA) of 3.00 or higher in their 11th grade or 12th grade year.
 This GPA is not cumulative of previous years and only includes courses completed in the student's 11th grade or the student's 12th grade year.
-The student must also earn a grade of A, B, or C in a high school level math course at any point in the student's high school career.
 This GPA is also calculated by only including all ELA, Math, Science, Social Studies, and CTE courses taken that year; other elective courses are not included in this calculation. - b.
 Earn a grade of C or better (unless otherwise specified by dual enrollment agreements) in at least two core-content dual enrollment or dual credit courses at any point in the student's high school career.
 One of these courses must be a Math course and one of these courses must be an ELA, Science, or Social Studies course.